iainurquhart/entry_widgets/readme.md

 	{/exp:channel:entries}

-Each widget is located within the 'widgets' directory and there are some examples for devs to review.
+Each widget is located within the '/system/expressionengine/third_party/entry_widgets/widgets' directory and there are some examples for devs to review.

+ - Call to action (simple set of fields for a call to action element)
+ - Fancy List (example of repeating rows and various options/params)
+ - HTML Data (simple html textarea)
+ - Quote (simple set of fields for pullquotes)

 Enjoy.